akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 | **Knight** | The Norman elite (Sir Guy).
 They often speak **Old French** and look down on Saxons. |
 | **Villein** | A peasant tied to the land.
 They provide the labour that keeps the Hall running. |

+### Handful of Historical Matilda's

+- Matilda FitzRoy of Brittany (Maud) - real illegitimate daughter of King Henry I of England, from same mother as our fictional character Godfrey.
+- Empress Matilda (Maud) - real legitimate daughter of King Henry I and Queen Matilda
+- Queen Matilda of Scotland (Edith) - the real Queen in our story
+- Matilda of Boulogne - real future wife of Stephen of Blois, later competitor to the English crown; not in our story.

 ---------------------------------------------
 # Η Χήνα Νύφη (The Goose Bride - In Greek — from an earlier edition)